WiGig a super-fast Wi-Fi standard that can produce significantly faster wireless connections for smartphones, laptops, and more.

 Thanks to its new ‘Wi-Fi Certified’ status, WiGig is also guaranteed to meet industry standards of interoperability and security.

-WiGig might be much faster than Wi-Fi, but it’s only usable under relatively strict conditions.
-Thanks to its 60GHz frequency range it uses a shorter wavelength, which means that it doesn’t travel through walls and other surfaces - including people.
+Thanks to its 60GHz frequency range, WiGig uses a shorter wavelength, which means that it doesn’t travel through walls and other surfaces - including people.
 As a result, WiGig devices require line-of-sight between one another for optimal performance.
+Its range, meanwhile, is limited to around 10 metres.